Data Breach Incident Log – Template

 You can use this Data Breach Incident log template.

 Personal Data Breach and Incident Handling

 Not all data breaches are caused by malicious third parties like hackers.
-There are plenty of examples of accidental loss or accidental unauthorised access:
+Additionally, there are plenty of examples of accidental loss or accidental unauthorised access:

-- A member of staff losing a USB stick/drive that had personal data files on it with the drive nor the data files being encrypted
+- Firstly, a member of staff losing a USB stick/drive that had personal data files on it with the drive nor the data files being encrypted

 - A member of the sales staff accidentally posts a revenue report containing names and financial details from customers on the public website rather than the intranet team site

-- A member of staff attaches the wrong file to an email, resulting in accidental disclosure of personal data
+- For instance, a member of staff attaches the wrong file to an email, resulting in accidental disclosure of personal data

-- A member of staff accidentally deletes client records leading to loss of personal data
+- Lastly, a member of staff accidentally deletes client records leading to loss of personal data

-For an overview of the GDPR requirements on data breach and when to inform the regulator and affected individuals, so consult our Personal Data Breach – Overiew knowledge base item on this topic.
+For an overview of the GDPR requirements on data breach and when to inform the regulator and affected individuals, so consult our Personal Data Breach – Overview knowledge base item on this topic.